Non-clustered ESX hosts, no longer appear in host creation

 ESX hosts that are non clustered, no longer show up as an option in the Virtual Machine tab.
 It used to be that you could choose any host within an ESX DataCenter, regardless if it was part of a cluster or not.

 We have numerous vcenters, many with dozens of hosts that are non-clustered.

 It would be nice if the previous methodology worked, as it supported both clustered and non-clustered ESX hosts.

 #4 Updated by Jeff Sparrow over 1 year ago

 Bumped this to high as its becoming a nuisance.
 We would really like the legacy ability from < 1.16 to be able to select individual hosts and not just clustered objects.
 We have 490+ racks and each one is on its own network.
 Which means in order to provision to them, we need to create a cluster object for every single host that is in a different rack.
 The old methodology was much better as it allowed you to choose a cluster AND individual, non-clustered hosts.

-#6 Updated by Chris Roberts 17 days ago
+#6 Updated by Chris Roberts about 1 year ago

 - Triaged set to Yes